Rabbi/Chazzan Menachem Bazian

 My brother, Cantor Benjamin Bazian, serves as a cantor in Silver Spring, MD.

-I love to write and author a monthly column in the Shule’s journal, The Scroll.
-You can read these online here on this website.
-I have also written three technical books to date and am working on a book of Divrei Torah, and a book on leadership.
+I have written three technical books on database programming, am working on a book of Divrei Torah, and a book on leadership.

 You can email me at njChazzan@gmail.com and follow me on Twitter @njChazzan.